Electronic Stability Program

-The EPS control module is on the CAN network allowing it to communicate with the ECM, reduce throttle angle, and lower engine speed while controlling hydraulic pressure to the individual brake units.
+The ESP control module is on the CAN network, allowing it to communicate with the ECM, reduce throttle angle, and lower engine speed while controlling hydraulic pressure to the individual brake units.

-The yaw rate sensor senses vehicle rotational speed around its vertical axis and informs the system when a vehicle is about to fishtail or roll sideways.
+The yaw rate sensor senses vehicle rotational speed around its vertical axis.
+It informs the system when a vehicle is about to fishtail or roll sideways.
 It compares this value to those in the module.
-If the car is over or understeering, it decelerates and controls individual brake units until the vehicle is stable and under control.
+When the car is over or understeering, it decelerates and controls individual brake units until it is stable.

 The lateral acceleration sensor is also known as the G-sensor.
 It can sense the momentum and force pushing a car sideways in a sharp turn, G-force.
 The lateral acceleration and yaw rate sensors are often combined and placed in the vehicle's center (under the seat or center console).